AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/product-provisioning.md

 ---
 # Provision Adobe GenStudio for Performance Marketing

-Product provisioning is the one-time setup of your organization's GenStudio for Performance Marketing instance.
-An Adobe system administrator performs these initial provisioning tasks in the [Adobe Admin Console](https://helpx.adobe.com/enterprise/using/admin-console.html#Overview).
+An Adobe system administrator performs initial provisioning tasks in the [Adobe Admin Console](https://helpx.adobe.com/enterprise/using/admin-console.html#Overview).
 From the Admin Console, an Adobe system administrator can access the GenStudio product profile and assign available product licenses to users.

 >[!NOTE]
 >